-Exact dates are given in the relevant Key Dates document on Moodle.
+The full schedule for the year, with exact dates, is given in the relevant Key Dates document on Moodle.

 1.8 Word Limits

 All word limits are strict maxima and must not be exceeded.
 A word count must be included for each essay and for the dissertation.
 In the case of the essays, a word count of 4,500 should never be exceeded.
 In the case of the dissertation, a word count of 15,000 words should never be exceeded.